trothr/ductwork/README.md

 * provide as many pre-defined stages as practical
 * allow custom stages in any language

+Each "stage" is a separate process.

+Stages can be written in any language.

+The "dispatcher" arranges file descriptors and spawns the stages.
+It then lingers, much like the shell does when running multiple stages (but the plumbing here is stronger), then exits when all sub-processes have exited.

 ## Ductwork

 Ductwork is a CMS/TSO Pipelines work-alike for POSIX systems,